reachjainrahul/testrepo/docs/getting-started.md

 ## Importing Cloud VMs

+To manage security policies of VMs, we need to first import target VMs onto the `cloud-controller`.
+Below sections sets up access to public cloud account, select target VMs, and import VMs into the K8s cluster as `VirtualMachine` CRs.

 ### CloudProviderAccount

-To import cloud VMs, user needs to configure a `CloudProviderAccount` CRD, with the cloud account credentials.
+To import cloud VMs, user needs to configure a `CloudProviderAccount` CR, with the cloud account credentials.

 * Sample `CloudProviderAccount` for AWS: